-11F 2025: The CiTIUS offers a new edition of her workshops on science for children
+11F 2025: CiTIUS offers a new edition of its workshops on science in childhood

-As part of the celebration of the International Day of Women and Girls in Science, which is celebrated each year on 11 February, the CiTIUS presents two platforms dedicated to promoting the visibility of women in the field of science and technology, as well as to propel the access of younger girls to both fields.
+In the framework of the celebration of the International Day of Women and Girls in Science, held annually on February 11th, CiTIUS presents two platforms dedicated to promoting the visibility of women in the fields of science and technology, as well as to encouraging younger girls' access to both fields.

-These activities, gathered on two web pages, are the result of a continuous and collaborative work to highlight the female contribution to scientific and technological development.
-A dissemination work coordinated by professor Eva Cernadas, researcher at the Centre for Research in Intelligent Technologies and disseminator committed to gender equality in the scientific-academic field.
+These activities, collected on two web pages, are the result of continuous and collaborative work to highlight the female contribution to scientific and technological development.
+This dissemination effort is coordinated by Professor Eva Cernadas, a researcher at the Singular Center for Research in Intelligent Technologies and a committed advocate for gender equality in the scientific-academic field.

-The website A informática e a vida explores the history of computing from a gender and equality perspective, highlighting the contributions of pioneering women in the field of computing.
-This platform offers a total of ten classroom activities for primary and secondary schools.
+The website Informatics and Life explores the history of computer science from an equal perspective and a gender focus, highlighting the contributions of pioneering women in the field of computing.
+This platform offers a total of ten activities to be carried out in classrooms, targeting primary and secondary education centers.

-The page O uso do xogo e a arte para educar na enxeñaría dende a infancia offers interactive activities and audiovisual educational resources to encourage girls and boys' interest in science, technology, engineering and mathematics (STEM) from their earliest childhood, since the content this website is aimed at infant and primary schools.
+The page The use of play and art to educate in engineering from childhood offers interactive activities and audiovisual educational resources to foster the interest of boys and girls in science, technology, engineering, and mathematics (STEM) from their earliest childhood, as the content of this website is aimed at early childhood and primary education centers.

-Both platforms aim for the same objective: serve as an educational tool for infant and primary teachers to use as a guide in class.
-Through dynamic and accessible activities aimed at different courses, they invite teachers to reflect on the importance of gender inclusion in science, as well as to discover some possible uses of technology and engineering.
+Both platforms pursue the same goal: to serve as educational tools for preschool and primary school staff so that they can use them as guides in class.
+Through dynamic and accessible activities directed at different grade levels, they invite reflection on the importance of gender inclusion in the scientific field, as well as the discovery of some potential uses of technology and engineering.

-Teachers from interested schools only have to access the registration page of each website and fill in a short form to request access to the workshops.
+Educators from interested educational centers will only need to access the registration page of each website and fill out a short form to request access to the workshops.

-The International Day of Women and Girls in Science (11F) is a key date to highlight and promote the role of women in scientific and technological research.
-This global celebration aims to inspire more girls to take an interest and participate in STEM disciplines, promoting equal opportunities in a historically male-dominated sector.
+The International Day of Women and Girls in Science (February 11th) is a key date to raise awareness and promote the role of women in scientific and technological research.
+This global celebration aims to inspire more girls to have an interest and participate in STEM disciplines, promoting equal opportunities in a field historically dominated by men.

-With the presentation of these two web platforms, CiTIUS joins this cause with the help of researcher Eva Cernadas.
+With the launch of these two web platforms, CiTIUS, a center co-financed by the European Union through the Galicia Feder 2021-2027 Program, joins this cause alongside researcher Eva Cernadas.
 The ultimate goal is to provide valuable and accessible educational resources that bring new generations closer to a world of scientific possibilities without gender barriers.

 Related News